Guidelines for presenters

 Each year at VicBioCon, we award prizes for the Best Poster Presentation, Best Speed Talk (5 minutes),

+and Best Full-Length Presentation (10 minutes) by a student.
 All currently enrolled or recently graduated students are eligible to win these awards.

 Oral presentations are assessed based on four criteria: